Yeovil Junction railway station: History

-The LSWR became a part of the Southern Railway (SR) in 1923 as a result of the Railways Act 1921.
-The GWR’s Clifton Maybank branch closed on 7 June 1937.
-Wagons would in future be exchanged at Yeovil Town, but the GWR had to build a road for Mr Paul, the owner of a private siding which had connected with their line, so that he could bring his goods to the Clifton Maybank platform instead which was still served by the SR.
+The GWR's Clifton Maybank branch closed on 7 June 1937.
+Wagons would be exchanged at Yeovil Town in future, but the GWR had to build a road for Mr Paul, the owner of a private siding which had connected with their line; this was so that he could bring his goods to the Clifton Maybank platform instead, which was still served by the SR.

-A new connection was established between the two companies during World War II to allow trains direct access between Yeovil Junction and on the Weymouth line.
-This was opened on 13 October 1943 and offered a new route for trains of war materials as well as a diversion route in the event of bomb damage.
+A new connection was established between the two companies during World War II to allow trains direct access between Yeovil Junction and Pen Mill stations on the Weymouth line.
+This was opened on 13 October 1943 and offered a new route for trains of war materials, as well as a diversion route in the event of bomb damage.